-We are committed to safeguarding our young people and vulnerable adults; equality and diversity; and health and safety; and protecting the personal information of those we work with.
-Our policy statements for these three important areas are below.
+We are committed to safeguarding our young people and vulnerable adults; equality and diversity; health and safety; and protecting the personal information of those we work with.
+Our policy statements for these four important areas are below.

 The Baytree Centre embraces equal opportunities and seeks to promote the benefits of diversity in all of our business activities.
 We are committed to developing an organisational culture that is free of discrimination, prejudice, harassment and bullying and which actively integrates individuals with protected characteristics, as per the Equality Act 2010.

 The Baytree Centre abides by the legislative framework in place for equality and diversity, chiefly the Equality Act 2010 as well as related laws and regulations.

 The Baytree Centre will treat everyone equally irrespective of sex, sexual orientation, gender reassignment, marital or civil partnership status, age, disability, colour, race, nationality, ethnic or national origin, religion or belief, HIV status, political beliefs, full-time or part-time status, membership or non-membership of a trade union or spent convictions.
 This applies to all of our employees, learners, apprentices, partners, suppliers, job applicants and visitors.

 1. To respect and promote equal opportunities, and to provide equal access to all employees, learners, apprentices, partners, suppliers, job applicants and visitors.

 2. To avoid any form of discrimination, harassment and bullying in any form of our employees, learners, apprentices, partners, suppliers, job applicants and visitors.

 3. To provide a safe and accessible working and training environment that values and respects the identity and culture of each person.

 4. To address and remove barriers faced by employees, learners, apprentices, partners, suppliers, job applicants and visitors that have protected characteristics as per the Equality Act 2010.